KushajveerSingh/notes/docs/ui_ux/books/laws_of_ux.md

 - Minimize choices when response times are critical to increase decision time.
 - Break complex tasks into smaller steps in order to decrease cognitive load.
 - Avoid overwhelming users by highlighting recommended options.
-- Use progressive onboarding to minimize cognitive load for new uers.
+- Use progressive onboarding to minimize cognitive load for new users.
 - Be careful not to simplify to the point of abstraction.

 ## Miller's Law